lagunoff/htmlt/README.md

 To begin you would need to have [nix](https://nixos.org/download.html) installed in your system to follow the instructions.
-Alternatively, you can opt to install [GHC with JavaScript Backend](https://engineering.iog.io/2023-01-24-javascript-browser-tutorial/), and `cabal` (comes with every [GHC](https://www.haskell.org/ghc/)) manually
+Alternatively, you can choose to install [GHC with JavaScript Backend](https://engineering.iog.io/2023-01-24-javascript-browser-tutorial/), and `cabal` (comes with every [GHC](https://www.haskell.org/ghc/)) manually